Jeff-White-AZ/Florida_Crop_BMP_Datasets/Tools/Compare_datasets/Documentation_compare_datasets.md

 Remember that you can resize the Viewer window to see more rows or columns of data.
-The diffObs function will display multiple blocks of data (“hunks”) if neeed.
+The diffObs function will display multiple blocks of data (“hunks”) if needed.
 See the diffObs documentation:
 <https://cran.r-project.org/web/packages/diffobj/vignettes/diffobj.html#interpreting-diffs>
 for more information.

 **Troubleshooting**

 The most likely problem will be failure to find one or both of the datasets, which will cause the script to abort with the message:

 Error in wb_load(file_path1) : File does not exist.\n"

+A first step in debugging path or file name issues is to check that the working directory is where you expected by running getwd() from the console.

 If you are using diffObj(), be sure to edit in the integer (1, 2 or 3) after “sheets” in **both** positions and that the sheet name is given correctly in **both** positions.

 In developing the script, we encountered a problem with a sheet that contained empty cells.
 We believe this problem has been resolved, but if an error occurs when the script executes wb_to_df(), please try to isolate the problem and contact us.